svdo/kata-gilded-rose/Readme.md

 that the output is the same as that in `ThirtyDays.txt`.
 You are now ready to start refactoring.

+## Extra Challenge

+Maybe you have done this before.
+Maybe you know all there is to know about refactoring.
+Maybe you just like a challenge.
+Here you go:

+- In IntelliJ, go to the plugin preferences and manually install the provided `run-after-tests.jar` plugin; restart IntelliJ
+- In the settings of the plugin ("Run After Tests"), there are two fields.
+  If your project is checked out in `<gildedrosedir>`, fill in `<gildedrosedir>/green.sh` in the first field, and `<gildedrosedir>/red.sh` in the second one.

+What does this do you ask?
+Simple: every time you run the tests, one of two things happens.
+If your tests pass, your code is automatically committed.
+If your tests fail, your working copy is reset, so your changes are lost.
+Try this and learn from how it influences your behavior!

 ## License

 MIT